 And one more note to share about service.
 It’s hit or miss in Rome.

-So while I can’t promise you that every restaurant on this list will have fantastic service, I can promise you’ll be able to find fabulous Roman dishes there!
+So, while I can’t promise you that every restaurant on this list will have fantastic service, I can promise you’ll find a delicious bowl of pasta there!

 Pssst, heading to Rome?
 Don’t miss these travel guides to help you plan your trip!